Be Part of a Pivotal Moment in History

 - A demonstrated ability to distill complicated issues into clear, thoughtful press releases, social media posts, and internal and external-facing campaign materials.

-- Be able to quickly and efficiently create social media content that speaks to the moment.
-Need to assess messaging effectiveness and engagement.
+- Able to quickly and efficiently create social media content that speaks to the moment, and to assess messaging effectiveness and engagement.

-- An ability to manage and report on web analytics.
+- The ability to manage and report on web analytics.

 - A demonstrated ability to work independently, keep organized in a fast-paced environment, manage simultaneous projects, and adjust strategy to changing demands.

-- A demonstrated ability to collaborate with colleagues across departments.
+- A collaborative style with colleagues across departments.

-- A demonstrated ability to work with diverse coalitions and community groups, work across the political spectrum, and value differences of race, ethnicity, age, gender, sexual orientation and identity, religion, ability and socio-economic circumstances.
+- Experience working with diverse coalitions and community groups, across the political spectrum, and valuing differences of race, ethnicity, age, gender, sexual orientation and identity, religion, ability and socio-economic circumstances.

-- An ability to travel as needed both within the state and occasionally to the continental United States.
+- Ability to travel as needed within the state and occasionally to the continental United States.